Dedicated NDIS Care

 Our Team

-We started small over 30 years ago and have grown into one of Western Sydney’s most trusted podiatry clinics.
-While other teams take themselves very seriously, we just take your problems and treatment seriously.
+We started small over 30 years ago and have grown into one of Sydney’s most trusted podiatry clinics.
+While other teams take themselves very seriously, we take your problems and treatment seriously.
 We might not have chandeliers or TikTok dances, but we do have a friendly, dedicated team that truly listens.

-Our admin staff have real experience working in the all-abilities space, and our patients consistently rate us highly (no bribes involved!).
+We understand that GREAT people come in all different shapes, sizes and abilities.
+Our admin staff have real-world experience working in the all-abilities space, and our patients consistently rate us highly (no bribes involved!).

-We understand that GREAT people come in all different shapes, sizes, and abilities.
+We understand that GREAT people come in all different shapes, sizes and abilities.
 Our team will really listen, and we won’t rush you during your consult.
 We believe medicine isn’t about conditions, it’s about people!

 Dedicated to your Health